 Some gas stations and convenience stores (which sometimes conveniently code as gas stations for credit card purposes) sell Visa and MasterCard gift cards loadable up to $500, usually with a $4.95 or $5.95 fee.
 Use one of the credit cards that offer gas station bonuses to offset that 1% to 1.2% fee (See: Best Category Bonuses).

 Drug stores tend to have great options for Visa and MasterCard gift cards with fees ranging from zero (rare, but they exist) to $5.95 for $500 cards.
 Use one of the credit cards that offer drug store bonuses to offset that fee (See: Best Category Bonuses).

 Many indoor shopping malls have gift card displays, often near the information desk.
 Visa gift cards aren’t always on display so you may have to ask for them.
 Usually, fees are $2.95 or less for cards with values up to $500 each.
-Simon Mall Visa cards work well, but watch out for Glimcher Visa gift cards as these seem to be useless as debit cards.
+Simon Mall Visa cards are now $3.95 unless you register as a valid business.

 UPDATE 8/3/2014: There has been at least one verified report of Glimcher cards now working successfully at Walmart as debit cards.